-Term Definition Adverse Event (AE) Any untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users of other persons, whether or not related to the investigational medical device.
-Note 1: This definition includes events related to the investigational medical device or the comparator Note 2: This definition includes events related to the procedures involved Note 3: For users or other persons, this definition is restricted to event related to investigational medical devices Adverse Device Effect (ADE) Adverse Event related to the use of an investigational device.
-Note 1: This definition includes AEs resulting from insufficient or inadequate instructions for use, deployment, implantation, installation, or operation, or any malfunction of the investigational device Note 2: This definition includes any event resulting from use error or from intentional misuse of the investigational medical device Serious Adverse Event (SAE) Any adverse event that: Led to death, Led to serious deterioration in the health of the subject, that either resulted in a life-threatening illness or injury, or a permanent impairment of a body structure or a body function, or in-patient or prolonged hospitialisation, or medical or surgical intervention to prevent life-threatening illness or injury or permanent impairment to a body structure or a body function, • Led to foetal distress, foetal death or a congenital anomaly or birth defect
+Term Definition Adverse Event (AE) Any untoward medical occurrence, unintended disease or injury, or untoward clinical signs (including abnormal laboratory findings) in subjects, users or other persons, whether or not related to the investigational medical device.
+Note 1: This definition includes events related to the investigational medical device or the comparator Note 2: This definition includes events related to the procedures involved Note 3: For users or other persons, this definition is restricted to events related to investigational medical devices Adverse Device Effect (ADE) Adverse Event related to the use of an investigational device.
+Note 1: This definition includes AEs resulting from insufficient or inadequate instructions for use, deployment, implantation, installation, or operation, or any malfunction of the investigational device Note 2: This definition includes any event resulting from use error or from intentional misuse of the investigational medical device Serious Adverse Event (SAE) Any adverse event that: Led to death, Led to serious deterioration in the health of the subject, that either resulted in a life-threatening illness or injury, or a permanent impairment of a body structure or a body function, or in-patient or prolonged hospitialisation, or medical or surgical intervention to prevent life-threatening illness or injury or permanent impairment to a body structure or a body injury or permanent impairment to a body structure or a body function, Led to foetal distress, foetal death or a congenital anomaly or birth defect